USDA-ARS-GBRU/ml-training-site/_pages/setup.md

 ## Set up your conda environment

-A few days before the course we will post a conda `environment.xml` file here.
-That file will specify all the conda packages that need to be installed in an isolated conda environment names `mlenv`. download that environment then run this conda command in the directory with the file:
+Download the this conda environment file [mlenv.yaml](/ml-training-site/assets/mlenv.yaml).
+ The file specifies all the conda packages that need to be installed in an isolated conda environment names `mlenv`. download that environment then run this conda command in the directory with the file:

 ```
-conda env create --f environment.xml
+conda env create -f mlenv.yaml
 ```